morgankdavis/afr_lerp/README.md

 # afr_lerp

-Linearly interpolates each cell pair in 'map1_path' & 'map2_path' between 'lerp_start' and 'lerp_end', and outputs the result in 'output_path'.
+Linearly interpolates each cell pair in 'map1_path' & 'map2_path' between 'lerp_start' and 'lerp_end' and outputs the result in 'output_path'.

 Map files are text files in "tab separated variable" format.
 This format can be copy-pasted from and to Excel.